 There isn’t really much of a secret here – Emma just thinks it’s a waste of time to paint her fingernails, when they’d be destroyed “within minutes”.
 To compensate, she goes crazy on her toenails instead!
 “I love, love, love having my toenails crazy colors,” she says.

-You won’t be surprised to know that Emma generally uses nail polish brands without toluene, formaldehyde, synthetic camphor, and other potentially harmful chemicals, such as Kure Bazaar and Floss Gloss.
+You won’t be surprised to know that Emma generally uses nail polish brands without toluene, formaldehyde, synthetic camphor, and other potentially harmful chemicals, such as Kure Bazaar.